ivs-kuleuven/platosim3/tests/validationTests/scripts/README.txt

-To run the validation tests, executing the following command in you shell:
+To run the validation tests, execute the following command in you shell:

 $ python run.py